Hurricane Bud (2018): Guerrero and Michoacan

 In Guerrero, Bud damaged 317 grocery stores, flooded 121 homes in the Grande and Chica regions, and damaged six hotels in Acapulco.
 At least 12 more homes and 50 shelters were damaged elsewhere in the state.
 The state provided heavy machinery to use for the cleaning and reconstruction of homes and restaurants that had sustained damage during the storm.
 The Mexican Army initiated Plan DN-III-E to aid people in the Union of Montes de Oca Municipality.
 Floodwaters inundated residences in the town of Petalco.
 Soldiers helped citizens move appliances, mattresses, and pets from their homes.
 State police and the Mexican Army set up temporary shelters in Tecpan de Galeana and La Unión for 100 people who were forced to evacuate due to heavy rainfall and high waves.

 Heavy rainfall from Bud caused the waters of the Laguna Negra of Puerto Marques to become contaminated with sewage, which in turn sparked a die-off of at least four fish species.
 Beaches and coastal towns were damaged by strong waves and torrential rainfall.
 Soldiers and local workforces cleaned up the debris from these areas.
 Businessmen in the resort town of Pie de la Cuesta requested that Fonden, the National Disaster Relief Fund, be activated due to the damage sustained as a result of the storm.
 Approximately 123 businesses suffered losses and infrastructural damage after strong waves compromised the stability of the sand the buildings were on.
 The waves swept away furniture and almost killed a family after short-circuiting electrical components.
+Damage in Guerrero totaled Mex$100,000 (US$5,200).

 Bud damaged at least 78 businesses along the Jardin, Eréndira, Chuquiapan, Playa Azul, Las Peñas and Caleta beaches in Michoacan.
 At least 20 palapas, which are open-sided dwellings with thatched roofs made of dried palm leaves, were destroyed at the Jardin and Eréndira beaches.
 Waves exceeding 4 m and high sea levels damaged the beaches and shelters.
 Reconstruction work in the area had begun by June 22.
 Bud washed away the Betula, a Norwegian tanker that had run ashore in 1993; the ship had been a tourist attraction since then.
 Restaurants located on the beach and homes in Aquila Municipality sustained damage after water from the ocean came 35 m inland.
 More than sixty homes in the town of Maruata were damaged by floodwaters and winds; the roofs of most were either partially or completely destroyed.
 People used tarps, plastic sheets, and coconut palm palapas in place of roofs in the months following the storm.
 A Firm Roof Program was established by the Aquila Municipal Government in the months after Bud to completely cover the costs of replacing all the roofs.
 The entirety of the ramadas on Maruata beach suffered infrastructural damage as a result of the storm.